wuhao2809/little_shark_arbitrage_bot_binance/README.md

 # Little Shark v2.1 - Automated Trading Strategy

-Little Shark v2.1 is an automated trading strategy built for trading cryptocurrency pairs on the Binance exchange.
+LLittle Shark v3.3 is an advanced cryptocurrency trading system built for Binance exchange.
 It leverages cointegration and dynamic hedge-ratio backtesting to identify potential trading opportunities and execute trades accordingly.
+It is designed to optimize trading pairs, execute trades, and provide summarized trading results.

 ## Features